Ofcom's annual customer-service report

 1. Tesco Mobile

-With an impressive overall customer satisfaction score of 97%, the best mobile network provider according to Ofcom in 2021 is MVNO Tesco Mobile.
-In fact, it scored above 90% for each measurement, the only network to do so.
-Another 97% of Tesco Mobile customers were satisfied with its value for money, while 92% were satisfied with their signal strength.
+With an impressive overall customer satisfaction score of 96%, the best mobile network provider according to Ofcom in 2022 is MVNO Tesco Mobile.
+Another 96% of Tesco Mobile customers were satisfied with its value for money, while just 5% had a reason to complain, the lowest out of all providers in the survey.

 Tesco Mobile isn’t one of the Big Four, piggybacking off of O2’s network, but it’s already one of the UK’s most recognised brands thanks to its supermarket branches.
 As well as high customer satisfaction reports, Tesco Mobile has also fared above average when it comes to rating its customer service.